alan-turing-institute/data-safe-haven/ROADMAP.md

 - A trusted mechanism to bring code into the TRE
 - Synthetic or dummy data for testing outside of the TRE

+## Long Term

+Long-term goals are developments which we have committed to but have not planned an expected completion date.
+This may be because they are lower priority than short-term goals or because the time required needs to be scoped.

+## Desired Features

+These are features we would like to highlight but which we have actively decided not to incorporate into the long- or short-term roadmap.
+This may be because, for example, we have decided we have insufficient resource, are lacking the right expertise or it is low priority.

 ### User Defined Container Support